When is a good time to start thinking about grant funding for my organization?

 Is The Grant Plant paid on contingency?

 No. Within the fundraising profession, it is considered unethical to be personally vested in the outcome of a grant proposal.
 We offer more information on this in our blog, grassroots.
 Planted.
 We do recognize that many nonprofit organizations pursue grant funding because their current or upcoming cash flow is insufficient, so we strive to keep our rates affordable for our clients.
+Please see the code of ethics for the Grant Professionals Association and the Association of Fundraising Professionals.

 Are Tara and Erin twins?